 Access Development is a fantastic starting point.
 This Utah-based company works with B2B and loyalty programs and is always on the lookout for hot new prospects.
 They’ll gladly snap up any qualified bootcamp grads and pay proper wages.

 You should also give Granicus, a tech-based government contractor, a shot.
 Software developers are in high demand at Granicus, and the business is large enough to have a variety of contracts to fill with folks like you.

 Find a Job at a Service-Based Company

 The majority of companies don’t focus on technology by itself, though.
-Most places you work will be businesses trying to make a profit through providing services of one kind or another.
-They all need tech teams, though, and that makes them prime territory for job hunting.
+Most of the places where you might work will be businesses trying to make a profit through providing services of one kind or another.
+They all need tech teams, though, and that makes them prime territory for junior developers to job hunt.
 You’ll find plenty of service-based businesses that will jump at the chance to hire a recent bootcamp graduate to work in web or app development.
 They’ll pay well and help you to earn money to pay your tuition.

 Progressive Insurance is one of the top auto and home insurers in the United States, and they have a massive online presence.
 The company prides itself on being tech-savvy and has a robust website and various mobile apps to support.
 They have a record of hiring bootcamp grads and are worth a look.